yext/search-ui-react/docs/answers-react-components.pagination.md

 ## Pagination() function

-Renders a component that divide a series of results into chunks across multiple pages and enable user to navigate between those pages.
+Renders a component that divide a series of vertical results into chunks across multiple pages and enable user to navigate between those pages.

 <b>Signature:</b>